-The artist, who is now based in Brooklyn, New York, graduated from the Art Institute of Moskow in 1982, where he was a student of Iliy Repine.
+The artist, who is now based in Brooklyn, New York, graduated from the Stroganov Moscow Academy of Art and Industry in 1982.
 His reputation as an exceptional portrait artist led him to travel and exhibit extensively in major cities around the world including Czechoslovakia, East Germany, Poland, Western Europe, and the United States.